Home

 Please report any issues with the manager or this site to their respective github issues page.

 Creations are downloaded directly into your data folder by Starfield, and managed by the game through a ContentCatalog.txt.
-SMM can identify and manage Creations.
+MMM can identify and manage Creations.
 This allows you to enable/disable and set the load order for creations.

 External mods are simply plugin files that are in your data folder that you don't want to manage like other mods (get their own data folder), but that should still be managed in plugins.txt.
 You generally shouldn't need this feature.